evilmog/rules/README.md

 With generated2.rule being cited I thought it would be best to release some of the original technical data to the world

-There are also some GPU testign rules that are effective against fast hashes.
+There are also some GPU testing rules that are effective against fast hashes.
 They are not efficient but they are effective.
 Please let me know if you like them and feel free to use these in derivative works, just make a PR to